How Athyna Makes Remote, Work

 Building culture remotely

 This is a really funny one for me.
-I vividly remember back in the early days of Athyna and having a conversation with Carmela, our first Head of Culture - me stressing about how we were going to bring the team together.
+I vividly remember the early days of Athyna, when I was having a conversation with Carmela, our first head of culture, and I was stressing about how we were going to bring the team together.
 Carmela shook her head at me and said something I’ll never forget.

 Culture is not built at the water cooler.
 Culture is how you treat people.

-The statement hits me like a tonne of bricks and it’s something I stand by today.
-I don’t think there is any link between building team engagement and seeing people in person.
-Seeing co-workers face to face is awesome.
+The statement hits me like a ton of bricks, and I stand by it today.
+I don’t think thereis any link between building team engagement and seeing people in person.
+Seeing co-workers face-to-face is awesome.
 But it’s totally uncorrelated to building culture.
 At least this has been my experience.

 Athyna’s most recent engagement score.

-Having said that … I am sure a lot of people find ways to fuck it up.
-Here are a few things that you can look at to make you are one of those who don’t.
+That being said, I am sure many people find ways to fuck it up.
+Here are a few things you can look at to make sure you're not one of those who don’t.

 Make everyone an owner

-And we also build a second trigger into our plan meaning the shares don’t vest until a) time and b) liquidity event have happened.
-This means there is no taxable event (ever!) until someone had liquidity in their stock.
+And we also built a second trigger into our plan, meaning the shares don’t vest until a) time and b) a liquidity event has happened.
+This means there is no taxable event (ever!) until someone has liquidity in their stock.
 BOOM!

-Not only is it great for your people, it’s one of the things that, unless you are slightly evil, will fill your heart with little bundles of joy.
+Not only is it great for your people, but it’s also one of the things that, unless you are slightly evil, will fill your heart with little bundles of joy.
 Take this seriously!

 Don’t f**k around